 - Anomaly Detection - beta now

-Three of them i've pointed out.
-Firts Open Distro comes with it's own Security Module that replaces proprietary licenced X-Pack from Elastic.
-Well actually this move for Open Distro has put Elastic into Zugzwang and they reacted with the opening of X-Pack how ever it's still not free and not Open Source lincenced.
+Three of them I’ve pointed out.
+First Open Distro comes with its own Security Module that replaces proprietary licensed X-Pack from Elastic.
+Well actually this move for Open Distro has put Elastic into Zugzwang and they reacted with the opening of X-Pack however it’s still not free and not Open Source licensed.

 Next feature is Alertings.
-Alertings give us a possibility to create Data Stream based Monitoring.
-This is nice in combination with Metricbeat which i plan to cover some day in another blogpost.
+Alerting gives us a possibility to create Data Stream-based Monitoring.
+This is nice in combination with Metricbeat which I plan to cover someday in another blog post.

-Last one i've wouild like to mentione here is the basic Index state Management.
-It's included and is usable out of Kibana, so no additional tools are no need anymore for this important task.
+The last one I’ve would like to mention here is the basic Index state Management.
+It’s included and is usable out of Kibana, so no additional tools are no need anymore for this important task.

 Open Distro Versions

-Check Version History as we ca see releases are relatively up to date:
+Check Version History as we ca see releases are a relatively up to date: